siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/dataflow/dataflow_nonlinear.cc:dataflow_consumer}

-In general, however, we could also have a sink for each output of the sorting network.
+We could also have a sink for each output of the sorting network.
 There is no restriction on the number of sources and sinks a network may have.

-<sub>_<a name="footnote_2"></a><sup>2</sup> For the sake of brevity, we omit the functionality.
-A complete
-implementation can be found in the examples directory._</sub>

 ## <a name="cha_containers"></a>Containers